 6.1.3.6 Scores and metrics

 For the MMVB 3.x, the focus was to learn how our current test metrics could be migrated to the OCI platform.
 The goal was to compare the results from our MMVB 2.x benchmarking platform with the new one to make sure the results were identical.
-We therefore did not update the metrics and continued to use the ones from the MMVB 2.x iterations. shows the metrics as they were configured in the OCI system.
+We therefore did not update the metrics and continued to use the ones from the MMVB 2.x iterations.
+Table 28 shows the metrics as they were configured in the OCI system.